 Factors that influence the decision, timing and product choice

 - Age structure of the larval population in relation to time to desiccation or harvest.

 - Proportion of H. armigera and H. punctigera.

 - Insecticide options, resistance levels for Helicoverpa and recent spray results in local area.

-Where both native budworm and corn earworm occur (north of Dubbo) be aware that insecticide resistance in corn earworm can affect the efficacy of SPs and OPs in mixed populations.
+Where both native budworm and corn earworm occur (north of Dubbo) be aware that insecticide resistance in corn earworm can affect the efficacy of synthetic pyrethroids and organophosphates in mixed populations.

 - Avoid prolonged use and over-reliance on any one chemical group for helicoverpa control.